dhj03/elk/README.md

 It also supports IPA characters in other blocks not mentioned above.

 ## Installation
-Note: AutoHotKey v2.0 only supports Windows 7 or newer.
+Note: AutoHotkey v2.0 only supports Windows 7 or newer.

-* Install [AutoHotKey](https://www.autohotkey.com/) v2.0 or newer.
+* Install [AutoHotkey](https://www.autohotkey.com/) v2.0 or newer.
 * Place `elk.ahk` (the script) in your start-up folder.
 * Run the script.